BirthdayResearch/oracle-adapters/CONTRIBUTING.md

 ### Do not depend on external code. (never if possible)

-### Use PascalCase and period, not underscores, or dashes in filenames.
+### Use PascalCase and period, not underscores, or dashes in filenames*.

 Example: Use `FooBar.ts` instead of `foo-bar.ts` or `foo_bar.ts`.

+*Note: For adapters use lowercase, alphanumeric only

 ### Exported functions: max 2 args, put the rest into an options object.